enricribas/FotoTV/README.md

 ## Slideshow Configuration

+## Collection Management

+### Default Collections

+When a new user is created, they automatically get two default collections:

+- **Art** - Set as the primary collection for general photos
+- **Family** - For family-related photos

+### Creating Additional Collections

+Users can create additional collections beyond the default ones, but this feature requires a **Pro plan**.
+To enable this:

+1. In Firestore, add a `plan` field to the user's profile document with the value `"pro"`
+2. The "Add New Collection" option will then appear in the collection dropdown

+### Collection Timing

 You can customize the slideshow timing by adding a `time` field to your collection data in Firebase:

 - The `time` field should be set in **seconds** (not milliseconds)